EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 </sample-output>

 ## XChart
 Another feature commonly required when working with quantitative data is plotting functionality.
-One Java library that provides ways to plot data is the [https://knowm.org/open-source/xchart/](XChart) library, which is relatively easy to use to make plots, but also has many options for customization of the plots.
+One Java library that provides ways to plot data is the [XChart](https://knowm.org/open-source/xchart/) library, which is relatively easy to use to make plots, but also has many options for customization of the plots.

-The main classes of the library can be found in the package `org.knowm.xchart`, for which [https://knowm.org/javadocs/xchart/org/knowm/xchart/package-summary.html](Javadoc documentation) is available.
+The main classes of the library can be found in the package `org.knowm.xchart`, for which [Javadoc documentation](https://knowm.org/javadocs/xchart/org/knowm/xchart/package-summary.html) is available.

 In general charts have many customization options, which makes defining constructors for them sometimes rather complicated, as they would require many arguments.
 The disadvantage of having constructors with many arguments that have similar types, is that it becomes hard to remember for a user of that class in which order all arguments should be passed.
 A common way to avoid that issue is to use the **Builder** pattern.